Dogeon0/FruitCatcher/README.md

 2. Ensure you have Love2D installed on your system.
 3. Run the game by executing the command: `love path/to/fruit-catcher`.

+**Controls:**
+- Use the left and right arrow keys to move the basket.

 ## Installation

 Ensure you have Love2D installed on your machine.
 You can download it from [Love2D website](https://love2d.org/).